-February 15, 2017 - Schulich Medicine & Dentistry researchers Paula Foster and Greg Dekaban are one step closer to being the first in Canada to use MRI cell-tracking in humans to determine the fate of cell-based immunotherapies for cancer.
-Thanks to a grant from BioCanRx announced today, the team at Robarts Research Institute will be able to move their research into human trials.
+February 15, 2017 - Robarts scientists Paula Foster, PhD, and Greg Dekaban, PhD, are one step closer to being the first in Canada to use MRI cell-tracking in humans to determine the fate of cell-based immunotherapies for cancer.
+Thanks to a grant from BioCanRx announced today, the team will be able to move their research into human trials.

 “This funding is essential to moving our research forward,” said Dekaban.
 “Having an organization like BioCanRx willing to support this kind of work and help move projects from pre-clinical into the clinical stage is immensely important and beneficial to research groups such as ours.”